 Yet knowing what gets in the way of parent-child play helps us make the most of our limited time and feel more confident in our choices.

 Below are 6 common barriers to quality play with our kids and what to do about them.

 1. Not making play a priority.

-Your child isn't playing as much in school.
-And we're all busy (even those who recoil from using that word).
-What are the small changes you could make to your family schedule or routines?
+Solution: Try to make small changes to your family schedule or routines.
 Even the most play-committed parents I know struggle to maintain open, unscheduled windows of time.
 We need to advocate for our kids by unscheduling our family, too.